SirManfred/auto-cropper/README.md

 ## Command Line Arguments

 - `individual`: Crop each image independently to its own minimum size
+- `individual --exact`: Crop each image to its exact content size without rounding to power-of-two
 - `uniform`: Make all output images the same size based on the largest content found in any image
 - `uniform --exact`: Use exact dimensions without rounding to power-of-two